 Don't Delay, Report It Today

-At CORAS, we're working under the assumption that a cyber incident or information spill is inevitable, and we will need to respond sooner than later.
+Executive 1 Holding company (EX1) including all employees and consultants at each of EX1’s wholly owned subsidiaries (CORAS, HumanTouch, and Plasticity) is working under the assumption that a cyber incident or information spill is inevitable, and we will need to respond sooner than later.
 That's why we have invested in regular security training, so we know what sensitive information looks like and what to do if there is a security incident.

-This page is provided to help you to determine what to do where there is a security incident or a security breach leading to information spillage.
+This page is provided to help you to determine what to do when there is a security incident or a security breach leading to information spillage.
 Please do not try and handle an incident or spill situation on your own; critical steps may be missed.

 Generally, if the circumstance feels like it may present a security issue, it probably does!
-It’s advisable to err on the side of caution by escalating the incident to CORAS' internal Computer Security Incident Response Team (CSIRT).
+It’s advisable to err on the side of caution by escalating the incident to EX1’s internal Computer Security Incident Response Team (CSIRT).